Apollo Chen

-Apollo Chen, also known as Chen Shei-saint (陳學聖 (Chén Xuéshèng); born 28 September 1957) is a Taiwanese journalist and politician.
+Chen Shei-saint (陳學聖 (Chén Xuéshèng); born 28 September 1957), also known by his English name Apollo Chen, is a Taiwanese journalist and politician.

 Education and early career

 Born in Taipei, Chen attended Jianguo High School, and earned a bachelor's degree in political science from National Taiwan University, followed by a master's in Chinese studies at Tamkang University.
 He wrote for the China Daily News and China Times and was also a television anchor on Asia Television.